liamthobrien/final-summative/README.md

-_Authors - Digby Pratt, Ella Cockman, Liam O'Brien, Mason Murray_
+Question: How have global wheat yields evolved across countries since 1961, and can countries be grouped into clusters with similar yield dynamics?

-Question: Do wheat yield trends in major producing countries (e.g China, India, Russia, USA, France) predict yields in net-importing countries (e.g Egypt, Algeria, Indonesia, Brazil, Japan)?
+Furthermore, does incorporating information from countries with similar yield patterns improve wheat-yield predictions compared with models based solely on a country's historical data?

 **Subquestions**

 How have wheat yields changed across countries from 1961 to 2023?

-Which countries have the highest yields and the fastest improvements?
+Which countries have the highest yields and the fastest rate of improvement?

 Can we group countries into clusters with similar yield dynamics?